dmlc/minpy/docs/feature/io.rst

 IO is a crucial part for deep learning.
 Raw data may need to go through a complex pipeline before feeding into solver.
 Obviously, poor IO implementation can become performance bottleneck.
 MXNet has a high performing and mature IO subsystem, we recommend MXNet IO when you move on to complex task and/or need better performance.

-To use MXNet IO, we just need to ``import mxnet.io`` then using the DataIters.
+Minpy has automatically importd all the available MXNet DataIter into minpy.io namespace.
+To use MXNet IO, we just need to ``import minpy.io`` then using the DataIters.
 For example:
 ::
-    from mxnet.io import MNISTIter
+    from minpy.io import MNISTIter
     train           = MNISTIter(
         image       = data_dir + "train-images-idx3-ubyte",
         label       = data_dir + "train-labels-idx1-ubyte",